oracle-livelabs/developer/ai-optimizer/tenancy/deploy/deploy.md

   ![Access Information](images/appinfo.png)

-**NOTE:** Although the infrastructure is deployed, the AI Optimizer may still be initializing, which can result in a 502 Bad Gateway error when accessing the URLs.
-Please allow up to 10 minutes for the configuration to complete.

 1. When accessing the Web GUI using URL provided it should look like this:

   ![Home page](images/homepage.png)

+> **NOTE**: Although the infrastructure is deployed, the AI Optimizer may still be initializing, which can result in a 502 Bad Gateway error when accessing the URLs.
+Please allow up to 10 minutes for the configuration to complete.

 ## Acknowledgements